biosimulators/Biosimulators_utils/README.md

 This package is released under the [MIT license](LICENSE).

 ## Development team
-This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).
+This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) with assistance from the contributors listed below.

 ## Contributing to BioSimulators utils
 We enthusiastically welcome contributions to BioSimulators utils!
 Please see the [guide to contributing](CONTRIBUTING.md) and the [developer's code of conduct](CODE_OF_CONDUCT.md).

-## Acknowledgements
-This work was supported by National Institutes of Health award P41EB023912.

-## Questions and comments
-Please contact the [BioSimulators Team](mailto:info@biosimulators.org) with any questions or comments.

-## Contributors ✨
+## Contributors

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+BioSimulators-utils was developed with help from the following people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->